dhanoosu/TkTerm/README.md

-# tkinterminal
+# TkinTerminal - Terminal Emulator
-A fully functional terminal emulator built on Tkinter library.
-Works on Windows and Unix systems
+A fully functional terminal emulator built on Tkinter library - perform all basic commands of a terminal

-## Requirements
-The Tkinter GUI library is built into python, so no additional components are needded.

-Requires Python version 3 and above

-## Screenshots
 <p align="center">
 <img src="img/snapshot1.png">
 </p>

+Under the hood it executes commands using Python's *subprocess* module and spawn as a thread.
+Pressing `Ctrl-C`will terminate current running command.
+Supports Unix shells (`bash` and `C-Shell`) and Window's Command Prompt (`cmd.exe`) commands.

 ## Features
 - Compatible with Windows and Unix systems
 - Return Code (RC) of previous run commands is shown at the bottom status bar